7 steps to entrance.

 Living room: With Freeview TV and Playstation 3.

-Kitchen: With electric oven, electric hob, fridge/freezer and washing machine.
+Kitchen: With electric oven, electric hob, fridge/freezer and dishwasher.

 Bedroom 2: With twin beds.